• Skip to main content

 I have compiled what I believe to be a thru-hiking trails bucket list (USA edition).
 If you see any that I have left out (and I am sure I am missing a lot), please comment below with the trail name and state it is located in and I will get it added.
 I have broken the trails into sections: short (under 500 miles), mid (500-1000 miles), and long (over 1,000 miles) to make it easier to find what you are looking for.

-Short Thru-Hiking Trails
+Short Thru-Hiking Trails Bucket List

 Many will think short means easy, which is not the case.
 Many of these trails are strenuous and not for a beginner hiker.
-Rather these trails are shorter than the traditional long distance trails that take months to complete.
+Rather these trails are shorter than the traditional long-distance trails that take months to complete.
 These trails are under 500 miles long, with many under 100.

 Many of these trails are great trails to start out on and do some gear shakedowns before tackling the longer trails.
 However, make sure you thoroughly research the trail before heading out, so you can make sure your skill level is up to par with the trail difficulty level.